cyberghost-2/Simple-L2-Discovery-protocol-SLDP-/README.md

 - Substation and power-grid retrofits

-In these environments, SLDP feeds newly discovered MAC-to-IP relationships directly into higher-level translation systems such as NAT64 gateways, Proxy ARP nodes, or orchestration tools like Ansible, Terraform, and Kubernetes.
+In these environments, SLDP feeds newly discovered MAC-to-IP relationships directly into higher-level translation systems such as NAT64 gateways, proxy ARP nodes, or orchestration tools like Ansible, Terraform, and Kubernetes.

 ## Usage & Compilation